alexgo-io/alexlab-doc/docs/product-features/surge/faqs.md

 Rewards are distributed based on the voting results and the amount of LP tokens staked:

-1. **Voting Rewards**: Pools with more votes receive a higher percentage of the $ALEX rewards.
+1. **Voting Rewards**: pools that receive more votes get a larger share of the `$ALEX` rewards allocated for the round.
-2. **Staking Rewards**: LPs earn $ALEX proportional to the amount of LP tokens staked in the pools.
+2. **Staking Rewards**: Liquidity providers earn `$ALEX` rewards proportional to the amount of LP tokens they staked in the pool.
 3. **Voter Rewards**: Some pools donate additional rewards to attract voters.
-These rewards are distributed among the voters who supported the pool.
+These rewards are distributed to the voters who supported that pool.

 </details>

 <details>
 <summary>What are Voter Rewards?</summary>

-**Voter Rewards** are additional incentives donated by projects to encourage users to vote for their pools.
-Voters who support these pools receive a share of the donated rewards.
+**Voter Rewards** are additional incentives that projects voluntarily donate to attract votes for their liquidity pools.
+If a voter supports a pool that has donated voter rewards, they will receive a proportional share of those rewards.

 {% hint style="warning" %}
-**Note:** Once donated, voter rewards **cannot be withdrawn**.
+**Note:** Once donated, voter rewards **cannot be revoked or withdrawn**.
 {% endhint %}

 </details>